-Prior to the designation of the MBDS, USACE explored the possibility of disposing of material unsuitable for ocean disposal under the MPRSA in the MBDS and then capping it with suitable sediment.
-This disposal-and-capping was discussed in the DEIS (EPA, 1989), the FEIS (EPA, 1992), and the Record of Decision (EPA, 1993).
-EPA determined that, similar to past and current practice at all EPA-designated disposal sites, disposal-and-capping would not be allowed in the MBDS, resulting in the following restriction from 40 CFR 228.14(b)(2)(vi):
+Prior to the designation of the MBDS, USACE explored the possibility of disposing of dredged material unsuitable for ocean disposal under the MPRSA in the MBDS and then capping it with suitable sediment.
+This disposal-and-capping concept was discussed in the DEIS (EPA, 1989), the FEIS (EPA, 1992), and the Record of Decision (EPA, 1993).
+EPA determined that, consistent with legal requirements under the MPRSA, disposal-and-capping of unsuitable dredged material would not be allowed in the MBDS.
+See 40 CFR 228.14(b)(2)(vi).